head-first-csharp/fourth-edition/README.md

 _This is a work in progress!
 The 4th edition of "Head First C#" is due out in late 2020.
 We will continue to post material as we write the book._

 _☮️♥️👾 Jenny and Andrew_

+## When is it coming out?

+We're really hard at work finishing this book!
+The [Amazon page](https://www.amazon.com/Head-First-CSharp/dp/1491976705/) has a release date of November 2020, and we're really confident that the book will be available by then.

 ## Where to find stuff